Low unemployment or low inflation? The Fed’s dual mandate, explained, and why officials could soon face an impossible choice

-But officials have a specific set of measures they look at to determine whether it’s right to raise or lower borrowing costs, which influences how much you’re paid to stash away your money in a savings account or a certificate of deposit (CD), as well as how much interest you pay on a credit card or home equity line of credit (HELOC).
+But officials have a specific set of measures they look at to determine whether it’s right to raise or lower borrowing costs, all of which influence how much you’re paid to stash away your money in a savings account or a certificate of deposit (CD), as well as how much interest you pay on a credit card or home equity line of credit (HELOC).

-It’s all about the Fed’s “dual mandate.”
+All of the Fed’s policy decisions come down to its “dual mandate.”
 Here’s everything you need to know about what the Fed watches and why it matters.

 What is the Federal Reserve’s dual mandate?

-The Federal Reserve’s dual mandate is “stable prices” and “maximum employment,” referring to inflation and unemployment.
-It sounds complicated but means ensuring that the prices you pay for goods and services remain relatively stable over time and that everyone who wants a job in the U.S. economy can find one.
+In plain english, the Federal Reserve’s dual mandate refers to its two economic goals: “stable prices” and “maximum employment.”
+It sounds complicated, but it means the Fed’s main job is ensuring that the prices you pay for goods and services remain relatively steady over time and that everyone who wants a job in the U.S. economy can find one.

-But there are two important points: Maximum employment doesn’t mean zero unemployment, and stable prices does not mean zero inflation.
-Unemployment always exists, albeit at sometimes healthier levels than others, given natural churn in the labor market.
+But there are two important points: Stable prices do not equal zero inflation, and maximum employment doesn’t mean zero unemployment.
 New entrants are popping back into the labor force, while others face seasonal spells of joblessness or “structural” challenges.
 It’s why you might often hear “maximum employment” used interchangeably with the term “full employment.”

 “The Fed wants the unemployment rate to be consistent with what the economy’s potential is, and that’s not zero,” says Eric Sims, economics professor at the University of Notre Dame.